averagehuman/argskwargs.io/src/articles/2012/opendata/open-data.rst

     formats so that it may be consumed electronically either for commercial or non-commercial ends.

-There has been a growing awareness of open data principles in recent years and an appreciation of the social and economic benefits that might be had by enforcing those principles.
-The vice-president of the European Commission Neelie Kroes, while launching the `Open Data Strategy for Europe`_, highlighted the basic fact that taxpayers have paid for the information to be collected and therefore they should not be restricted in their ability to access it.
-She went on to propose:
+There has been a growing awareness of `open data principles`_ in recent years and an appreciation of the social and economic benefits that might be had by enforcing those principles.
+The vice-president of the European Commission Neelie Kroes, launching the `Open Data Strategy for Europe`_, highlighted the basic fact that taxpayers have paid for the information to be collected and therefore they should not be restricted in their ability to access it.
+She proposed:

 + Making it a general rule that all documents made accessible by public sector bodies can be re-used for any purpose, commercial or non-commercial, unless